sorbet/sorbet/website/docs/error-reference.md

 ## 5045

-This error is regards misuse of user-defined generic classes.
+This error regards misuse of user-defined generic classes.
 This error is reported even at `# typed: true`.
 Otherwise, the error explanation is the same as for error code [5046](#5046).